A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

 Both the GEE and GLMM are based on the framework of the Generalized Linear Model (GLM)\citep{McCullaghNelder89} and introduce dependence to the GLM via different methods.
 For a given longitudinal dataset $y_{it}$ observed at times $t=1,\ldots,T$ and for subjects $i=1,\ldots,n$, the standard GLM assumes within-subject (and between-subject) independence.
 For the GLM, we have the model:

-where $g()$ is the link function that connects the linear predictor $\eta_{it}$ to the response parameter $\mu_{it}$ and $\beta$ is the parameter vector that links the covariates $x_{it}^T$ to the linear predictor.
+where $g(\cdot)$ is the link function that connects the linear predictor $\eta_{it}$ to the response parameter $\mu_{it}$ and $\beta$ is the parameter vector that links the covariates $x_{it}^T$ to the linear predictor.

 The GEE uses the same model base as the GLM but introduces a working correlation matrix among measurements for a subject (or cluster) $i$, $R_i$, with assumed independence between subjects.
 This correlation structure is used to provide adjusted population and individual-level standard errors of parameter estimates to account for correlation.
-Given the flexibility of the covariance structure, multiple structures can be modeled, popularly: a single correlation parameter $\rho$ for all observations in a cluster, referred to as an exchangeable correlation structure, AR1 with a single correlation parameter but with correlation decaying with increasing distance, or fully unstructured.
-This method provides accurate estimates for marginal means while providing more accurate standard errors than the comparable GLM for a correlated dataset.
-Importantly, one significant drawback of the GEE is that it does not utilize a valid likelihood, so resulting estimates are not maximum likelihood, and standard likelihood-based model selection criteria such as AIC are not available.
+Given the flexibility of the covariance structure, multiple structures can be modeled, popularly: a single correlation parameter $\rho$ for all observations in a cluster, referred to as an exchangeable correlation structure; AR1 with a single correlation parameter but with correlation decaying with increasing distance; or fully unstructured.
+Modern software implementations of the GEE\citep{vanegas_generalized_2023} extend the available correlation structures further and provide additional tools for model selection, diagnostics and more complex datasets or covariates.
+This method provides accurate estimates for marginal coefficients while providing more accurate standard errors than the comparable GLM for a correlated dataset.
+Importantly, one significant drawback of the GEE is that it does not utilize a valid likelihood, so resulting estimates are not maximum likelihood, and standard likelihood-based model selection criteria such as Akaike Information Criterion (AIC) are not available.

-The GLMM induces dependence within subjects by introducing a normally distributed random effect term centred at zero, $b_i\sim \mathcal{N}(0,\theta^2),\quad i=1,\ldots,n$, into the linear predictor of the GLM, which is fixed across all observations for subject $i$:
+The GLMM introduces dependence between subjects by introducing random intercept and/or random slope terms into the linear predictor, which provide a common value for all observations of a given subject.
+The simplest and most commonly used form of the GLMM is that of a single random intercept term which induces dependence within subjects by introducing a normally distributed random effect term centred at zero, $b_i\sim \mathcal{N}(0,\theta^2),\quad i=1,\ldots,n$, into the linear predictor of the GLM, which is fixed across all observations for subject $i$:

 The introduction of the random effect term changes the structure of the data being modeled as instead of the distributional model directly modeling the marginal response distributions as in the case of the GLM and GEE, i.e. $Y_{t} \sim \mathcal{D}(\mu_t,\sigma_t)$, the distribution being modeled is conditional on the random effect, $Y_t | b \sim \mathcal{D}(\mu_t,\sigma_t)$.